seadowg/kotlin-snacks/let-to-deal-with-nulls.md

 }
 ```

-This won't work as Kotlin is worried `maybeHello` could change value between the null check
+This won't work as Kotlin is worried the value of `maybeHello` could change between the `null` check
 and the the `println`.
 All objects (anything that extend `Any?`) have a `let` function
 that can help with this.
 The `let` function calls the passed block with the callee's value: